Monthly Archives: May 2026

 Love it.

-Now if it is true that many unconverted people attend Catholic parishes, then what the Church should be doing is emphasizing the Gospel message in its catechesis.
+And that takes us back to the subject of catechesis.
+If it is true that many unconverted people attend Catholic parishes, then our catechesis should heavily emphasize the Gospel message.
+Why?
 That message is the divinely established norm (see Rom.
 10:14–17, 1 Cor.
-1:21) through which people come to faith and become true disciples of Christ, but that genuine discipleship will not come about if that Gospel is not taught, preached, and emphasized frequently and consistently.
+1:21) through which people come to faith and become true disciples of Christ.
+Genuine discipleship will not come about if that Gospel is not taught, preached, and emphasized frequently and consistently.
 That precious Good News should dominate the instruction in OCIA programs and parish religious education.

-Speaking of religious education, I have taught children in a Catholic parish, and I can assure you that the catechesis of children places heavy emphasis on the practice of the Catholic faith, that is, the externals, such as making the sign of the cross, genuflecting, bowing, and memorizing prayers like the Our Father, Glory Be, and Hail Mary.
+Sadly, it is not.
+I have taught children in a Catholic parish, and I observed that the catechesis of children places heavy emphasis on the practice of the Catholic faith, that is, the externals, such as making the sign of the cross, genuflecting, bowing, and memorizing prayers like the Our Father, Glory Be, and Hail Mary.
 They are taught the seasons of the liturgical calendar, how to pray the rosary, the hierarchy of Church leadership, the lives of saints, and other aspects of the Catholic faith.
-These things are important and should not be underestimated, but neither should the Gospel.
-Sadly, the Gospel message receives little attention in such catechetical materials, if even at all.
-For example, in a workbook given to students in my church’s Parish Religious Education Program (PREP), the Good News was barely mentioned, perhaps on just one page and in passing.
+These things are important and should not be omitted, but neither should the Gospel.
+Sadly, from what I have seen, the Gospel message receives little attention in such catechetical materials.
+For example, in a workbook given to students in my church’s Parish Religious Education Program, the Good News was barely mentioned, perhaps on just one page and in passing.
 This should not be!
 The Gospel message should take up at least half of that workbook, and it should have that emphasis in every year of catechesis—even into adulthood!

 If we are going to blame poor catechesis for ignorance and rejection of the truth, then we must fix what is broken about our catechesis, or, to put it more precisely, we must include what is missing from our catechesis: the Gospel of our Lord Jesus Christ.